samuelswank/2020-House-Election/README.md

 |    ├── stringManipulator.R <- helper file used in manipulating strings, used in various Rscripts throughout this repository
 ├── notebook <- directory of dataWrangling scripts solely in notebook.Rmd
 |    ├── asianBreakdown.R <- Rscript used to create asianBreakdown.csv in data/census/preprocessed directory
-|    ├── ballotpediaScraper.R <- Rscript used to process place of birth data
+|    ├── ballotpediaScraper.R <- Rscript used to process place of birthplace data, ACS 2014
 |    ├── densityAnalysis.R <- Rscript used to explore density distributions of flipped districts
 |    └── hispanicBreakdown <- Rscript used to create hispanicBreakdown.csv in data/census/preprocessed directory
 ├── notebook.Rmd <- R Markdown Notebook